-If you’re aged at least 60 and the total value of all your occupational and personal pension savings is no more than a given limit (£18,000 in 2013-14), you can take the whole lot as a cash lump sum instead of turning it into pension.
+If you’re aged at least 60 and the total value of all your workplace and personal pension savings is no more than a given limit (£30,000 in 2014–15), you can take the whole amount as a cash lump sum instead of turning it into a pension.
+You may prefer to do this if you think getting a lump sum would be more useful to you than receiving the money gradually through regular payments.
+For example, some people choose to invest the lump sum, or use it to pay off their debts.
 A quarter of the lump sum will be tax-free, but the rest is taxable as income for the year in which you receive it.

-Regardless of the value of your total pension savings, you can usually take the proceeds from an occupational scheme as a lump sum if the value is no more than £2,000.
+Regardless of the value of your total pension savings, you can usually take the proceeds from a company pension as a lump sum if the value is no more than £10,000.
 A quarter of the lump sum will normally be tax-free, but the rest is taxable as income for the year in which you receive it.

-Under new rules introduced in April 2012, you may also be able to cash in personal pension pots of no more than £2,000, but only up to two times during your lifetime.
+You may also be able to cash in personal pension funds of no more than £10,000 each, but only on three occasions.
 Certain rules apply and you must be aged at least 60.
-Call our financial guides for more information.

 To check the value of your pension savings, check your latest benefit statement or talk to the pension provider.

 If you’re getting state benefits, the decision whether to take your company or personal pension as a small, regular pension or a lump sum may affect the benefits you get both now and in the future.
 This can be complicated to work out, so you may want to contact our welfare rights advisers.